 CINTRA UMI 3288 is a joint research laboratory between CNRS, NTU Singapore and Thales.
 Based on NTU campus CINTRA was established in 2009 and has just celebrated its 10th anniversary.
 CINTRA develops research activities on Nano-electronics and Nano-photonics technologies

-International Research Laboratory between France and Singapore in Quantum Technologies, Quantum Computing, Photonics, Material Science.
+International Research Laboratory between France and Singapore in Quantum Matter Physics, Quantum Information and Computation, Quantum Materials and Photonics.
 The signing institutions of the IRL MajuLab are CNRS, Université Côte d’Azur, Sorbonne Université, National University of Singapore and Nanyang Technological University of Singapore.
 The IRL Majulab is currently directed by Dr Christian Miniatura (CNRS).
 It is one of the 75 IRL developed by the CNRS with strategic partners across the world and one of the 5 IRL in Singapore.

 International Research Laboratory between France and Singapore in Artifical Intelligence.
 The partners of the IRL IPAL are CNRS, Université Grenoble Alpes, Institut Mines Telecom, National University of Singapore and A*Star.
 The IRL IPAL is currently directed by Dr Christophe JOUFFRAIS (CNRS).